Online Submissions

 Об авторах / Authors

-- This section should include the authors’ full names, academic degrees, titles, and ORCIDs (as http://orcid.org/0000-0000h0000) or other IDs in scientometric databases.
+This section should include the authors’ full names (Ivan I. Ivanov), academic degrees, titles, and ORCIDs (as https://orcid.org/0000-0000-0000-0000).

 XII.
 Recommended resources for manuscript preparation